-Cancellation and Refund Policy for 16-Week Vocational Programs

-Lakewood University is confident that the course(s) you have selected will be everything we claim.
-To assure you of this, we provide this cancellation and refund policy.
+Cancellation and Refund Policy for Programs Up To 16 Weeks In Length of this, we provide this cancellation and refund policy.
 You may request cancellation in any manner, but a written request is recommended.
 Your signature on the enrollment form indicates that you have read and understood the terms of this Agreement that you have read and understood any literature you have received from us and that you believe you have the ability to benefit from the course you have selected.